mhvuze/MydealzScraper/README.md

 * short_url: Enable/disable short urls for deal messages
 * max_pages: Set amount of pages that should be scraped per cycle (depending on sleep time, I recommend 1 or 2)
 * sleep_time: Set time to sleep after each cycle
-* telegram: Enable/disable telegram messages for new deals
+* telegram: Enable/disable Telegram messages for new deals
-* tg_token: Set token of your telegram bot
+* tg_token: Set token of your Telegram bot
-* tg_timeout: Set timeout for telegram command listening before continuing cycle
+* tg_timeout: Set timeout for Telegram command listening before continuing cycle
+* tg_cid: Set recipient chat id on Telegram

 You can use the following commands on Telegram:
 * /add <item>: Add item to list of wanted products